-A tax credit of \$550.00 for each dwelling unit completed during the taxable year is allowable to an owner who constructs multi-family rental units located in North Carolina which conform to Volume I-C of the
+A tax credit of \$550.00 for each dwelling unit completed during the taxable year is allowable to an owner who constructs multi-family rental units located in North Carolina which conform to Volume I-C of the North Carolina Building Code.
+To receive the credit the taxpayer must attach a copy of the occupancy permit on which the building inspector on income also taxed by North Carolina.)

-North Carolina Building Code.
-To receive the credit the taxpayer must attach a copy of the occupancy permit on which the building inspector has recorded the number of units completed during the year.
-A nonresident or part-year resident is allowed a prorated credit based on the percentage of the taxpayer's total income that is taxable for North Carolina income tax purposes.
+has recorded the number of units completed during the year.
 If the credit exceeds the tax liability for the year reduced by all other credits, the excess may be carried over only to the succeeding tax year.
 A taxpayer who is entitled to a carry-over must attach a schedule showing how the amount of the carry-over was determined.